 I have found the MTD program to be an excellent framework for integrating aid and development practice and Christian faith.
 I have been challenged intellectually and spiritually, enabling me to engage in wholistic living and ministry with more integrity and grace.
 The approach to study provides a rich environment for grappling with issues and developing a lived theology.
 Christine Gobius, National Director of Interserve Australia

 My understanding of development has deepened… through a Biblical understanding of what God’s heart for his people is...
 My attitude towards people and how we participate in communities through various interventions is forever influenced by what I have learnt.
 Minenhle Moyo (South Africa)

-Steve Bradbury, the course coordinator, served 25 years as the National Director of TEAR Australia, was the inaugural Chair of the Micah Network and Micah Challenge International, and in 2009 received the Australian Council For Overseas Aid’s annual award for Outstanding Contribution to the Australian Aid & Development Sector.
+Steve Bradbury, the course coordinator, served 25 years as the National Director of TEAR Australia, was the inaugural Chair of Micah Global and Micah Challenge International, and in 2009 received the Australian Council For Overseas Aid’s annual award for Outstanding Contribution to the Australian Aid & Development Sector.

 |Graduate||Master of Transformational Development|